philadams-zz/philadams.net/src/quotes.md

 -
 > Whether you think you can or whether you think you can't, you're
 > right. _Henry Ford_

 -
+> Life is mostly froth and bubble; Two things stand like stone: Kindness in
+> another's trouble, Courage in our own. _A.L.
+Gordon_

+-
 > If you want to do good work, what you need is a great curiosity about